Hatlow History, Family Crest & Coats of Arms

 Important Dates for the Hatlow family

 This web page shows only a small excerpt of our Hatlow research.
 Another 93 words (7 lines of text) covering the years 1275, 1433, 1439, 1318, 1594, 1682, 1640, 1644, 1628, 1667, 1661, 1667, 1690, 1724, 1720 and are included under the topic Early Hatlow History in all our PDF Extended History products and printed products wherever possible.

 Hatlow Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Lowe, Lowes, Lowis, Lowse, Low, McLoy and others.

 Early Notables of the Hatlow family (pre 1700)

-1594-1682), an English politician, Member of Parliament for Calne (1640-1644), a Royalist supporter; John Lowe (1628-1667), an English politician who sat...
 Another 38 words (3 lines of text) are included under the topic Early Hatlow Notables in all our PDF Extended History products and printed products wherever possible.